New Front Door Cost

 Your front door acts as the first impression of your home to any visitors or passers-by.
 It’s also the first thing you see when you arrive home yourself.
 With this in mind, it’s a good idea to get a new front door if your current door isn’t looking its best.

-So, how much will a front door cost you?
+So, how much should a new front door cost installed in the UK?

-The cost to replace a front door in the UK can differ greatly depending on the type of door that you are installing, your location within the UK, and the complexity of the job.
+The cost to replace a front door in the UK varies depending on the type of door that you are installing, your location within the UK, and the complexity of the job.

 Below is a list of new front door prices based on the most popular types of front door in the UK.